 “Sod off, you know my career’s fucked.
 I’m serious –“

-It will always be about drunken confessions and shady comments, and just as he cups her cheek, rubbing his thumb across her lower lip, he wonders if she will remain.
+It will always be about drunken confessions and shady comments, and just as he cups her cheek, rubbing his thumb across her lower lip, he wonders if she'll remain.
 Lucy’s eyes are very large and round, the press of her warm breath hitting his face softly.
-She is never a stranger but he misses her all the same, and he feels slightly at a loss as he stares at her blue eyes.
-It is all about choices and chances, finding the motivation and grasping the moment.
+She's never a stranger but he misses her all the same, and he feels slightly at a loss as he stares at her blue eyes.
+It's all about choices and chances, finding the motivation and grasping the moment.
 Lorcan has never been great with grand gestures.

 Her lips purse to define an instance: “You’re a good man, Lorcan.”

 Success is non-existing, and Lucy honestly expected that she would have made it by now.
 Her future was supposed to be bright and promising – even her teachers promised her that – her teachers.
 But they have proven to be yet another group of adults who are just as ignorant as children.
 Nobody has got the foggiest.

 “Chill out, Luce,” he will grin and take another drag of his cigarette.
 “We all feel lost at twenty-five.”

 The years are on her side still, yet she feels just as feeble, incompetent and unsure as she felt at seventeen.
 She's rounding the corner, she feels.
 The corner between failure and success.
 People at her age have accomplished something by now; all those great personas people talk about are at her age now.
 Age is something she has somehow thought would not happen to her, yet it is.
 She has passed it off as insignificant, yet there is nothing more pressing than time.
 She is getting older, bit by bit.
 And she has no patience for aging.